esteil/atvfiles/README.txt

 * Files on AFP shares sometimes don't play even if they show up and are supported.
 * Non-video files are played back using the QT player.
-* With certain combinations of codec and source location, there can be some lag when browsing menus and looking at the previews.
+* There is lag when a directory is first visited since it has to load and scan all metadata, and no indiciation is displayed.
+This will only happen the first time, future visits should be faster (as it only loads changed metadata)
+* Metadata is not read from the media files themselves (ID3, etc.)

 == Plans ==
-* (0.3) Add persistent metadata caching, and read more metadata from media files (or external metadata file, like cover art)
+* (0.4) Use the proper player for music files
+* (0.4) Support running an external editor (i.e. VLC) for specific file extensions
 * Use media parades for folders without explicit cover art?
-* Non-video playback support?
+* Read ID3 and similar tags

 == License ==
 Right now, it's free to use, however don't redistribute it without my